Model-based clustering of categorical data based on the Hamming distance: Discussion

 \section{Discussion}

 A new family of parametric probability distributions built on the Hamming distance has been introduced for modeling multivariate unordered categorical data.
 Conjugate Bayesian inference has been derived for the parameters of the Hamming distribution model together with an analytic expression of the marginal likelihood.
-Hence, a mixture of finite mixture of Hamming distributions has been developed for classifying the observations into clusters.
-We showed that the parsimonious LCM \citep{handbook} is encompassed by our specification as a special case when the number of components is fixed.
+To capture the dependence among the categorical variables and group the data, a finite mixture of Hamming distributions has been developed, leading to a partition of the observations into groups.
+We showed that the parsimonious LCM is encompassed by our specification as a special case when the number of components is fixed.
+Leveraging the link between the LCM and the HMM, a sufficient condition for ensuring model identifiability is established, along with the consistency of the posterior distribution of the number of the mixing components.

 On the computational side, an efficient sampling strategy based on a conditional algorithm has been designed to provide full Bayesian inference, i.e., for learning the number of clusters, their structure, and the model parameters.
-The algorithm is a blocked Gibbs sampler with all the full conditional distributions available in a closed analytical form.
-Transdimensional moves are then implied by the nonparametric formulation of the model, leading to a convenient alternative to the intensive reversible jump MCMC.
+The algorithm is a blocked Gibbs sampler with full conditional distributions available in a closed analytical form.
+Transdimensional moves are implied by the nonparametric formulation of the model, leading to a convenient alternative to the intensive reversible jump MCMC.
 The simulation study and the empirical results have shown the good accuracy of the novel model-based approach in recovering the clustering structure compared to existing methods.
-In principle, a marginal algorithm based on the Chinese restaurant representation of the finite mixture model can be also implemented because the eppf and the marginal likelihood are available in a closed analytic form, see Algorithm 2 of \citet{Neal} and \citet{Argiento2022IsIT} for details.
+In principle, a marginal algorithm based on the Chinese restaurant representation of the finite mixture model can also be implemented since the eppf and the marginal likelihood are available in a closed analytic form, see \citet[Algorithm 2]{Neal} and \citet{Argiento2022IsIT} for details.